SweetJenn23/ThinkITBuildIT/Module4/Module4Assignment.md

 # **1 - Create a Node-Red service on IBM Cloud**

-1.1 Go to the IBm website http://cloud.ibm.com
+1.1 Go to the IBM website http://cloud.ibm.com

 1.2 Create an account by selecting **"create an account"** and follow the steps.